Cruel Intentions: Soundtrack

 The Cruel Intentions soundtrack is a compilation soundtrack released on March 9, 1999, by Arista/Virgin Records.
 It reached number 60 on the Billboard chart.
 The lead track for the film was "Bitter Sweet Symphony" by rock band The Verve.

-Subsequent media

-Direct-to-video films
+Franchise

+Prequel

 A prequel film, Cruel Intentions 2, was released direct-to-video in 2001, written and directed by Roger Kumble, assembled from three episodes filmed for Manchester Prep, a series based on the film scrapped by Fox.
 It features younger versions of Sebastian Valmont and Kathryn Merteuil played by Robin Dunne and Amy Adams, respectively.

+Sequel

 It was followed by a standalone sequel, Cruel Intentions 3, in 2004, directed by Scott Ziehl, starring Kerr Smith and Kristina Anapau, as Cassidy Merteuil, cousin to Kathryn.
 None of the cast from the original appeared in the direct-to-video films.

 Canceled 2016 sequel series

 NBC picked up a television pilot for a continuation of the film's storyline in October 2015.
 The pilot was set seventeen years after the events of the film and sees Bash Casey, son of Sebastian Valmont and Annette Hargrove, discover his late father's journal.
 Upon discovering this he is thrown into a world of lies, sex, and power.
 The potential series was to have Kathryn Merteuil, Bash's step-aunt, attempt to gain power of Valmont International.

 In February 2016, Taylor John Smith and Samantha Logan were cast, with Smith playing the male lead role of Bash Casey, Sebastian Valmont and Annette Hargrove's son.
 Gellar reached a deal with producers to reprise her role as the female lead, Kathryn Merteuil.
 In March, Kate Levering was cast to replace Witherspoon for the role of Annette Hargrove.

 Several months later, on October 31, NBC passed on the project and the series did not go forward.